 The SR21 – Institute for Scientific Research, Zurich, uses research-led teaching, a unique location and a strong sense of purpose to broaden its students’ perspectives.

 Our Institution, as a member of the Swiss Federation for Adult Learning / Further Education (SVEB / FSEA), is following their rules and regulations during the Corona Virus pandemic.
 All of our services are offered online during these times.
 Digitalized working has been applied across all functions.
 The Federal Council decided on a renewed ban on attendance for further training.
 The requirement of the Federal Council is clear: further training activities should be carried out online until further notice.
-As an institution, we fully support the “study from home” guidelines and the “Stay Safe – Hands, Face, Space” measures.
+As a respectable institution, we fully support the “study from home” guidelines and we strongly support the “Stay Safe – Hands, Face, Space” measures and any related initiatives against Covid-19.

 The SR21 – Institute for Scientific Research is a member of SVEB Switzerland.